dustoncloud/nepalehr.github.io/_pages/splash-page.md

   caption: "Bayalpata Hospital, Achham"
 excerpt: "An integrated implementation of the hospital-based Bahmni and community-based Commcare systems configured to meet Nepal's healthcare system needs."
 intro:
   - excerpt: 'This website aims to document the integrated NepalEHR product for users and implementers.
-It is maintained by [Possible](http://possiblehealth.org), a non-profit organization that has been leading the Bahmni customization effort in Nepal since 2014.'
+It is maintained by [Possible](http://possiblehealth.org), a non-profit organization that has been leading the customization effort in Nepal since 2014.'
 feature_row:
   - image_path: assets/images/community_css.jpg
     alt: "Community continuous surveillance"